joshdcomp/gaggle/README.md

 Pass a `--watch` parameter (looks like: `$grunt --watch`) to continuously compile files as you change your files.

+This project was built to run solely in the browser, so no need for any server-side setup unless you want to...I really don't even know.

 ## Grunt
 Grunt has several tasks set up if you don't want to re-compile everything at once: